Royal Air Force Ensign: Use on the Cenotaph

 Following the institution of the RAF Ensign in 1921, there were occasional suggestions that it should be flown on The Cenotaph.
 These suggestions were rejected, as the RAF Ensign had not been created until after the Great War, and the RAF itself had only been established for the last seven months of the War.
 At this time a Union Flag, a White Ensign and a Red Ensign were flown on one side of the Cenotaph and a Union Flag, a White Ensign and a Blue Ensign were flown on the other side.

 During February 1943, the Chief of the Air Staff, Air Chief Marshal Sir Charles Portal, succeeded in getting the informal agreement of Buckingham Palace that the RAF should be represented on the Cenotaph by the flying of RAF ensigns on either side of the monument.
 However, when this request was passed to the Prime Minister, Winston Churchill, he rejected the proposal, stating his opposition to any change.
 To make a second attempt at gaining the approval of the Prime Minister, the agreement of the First Lord of the Admiralty and the Secretary of State for War to the substitution of only one flag was secured.
 The Cabinet also favoured the new proposal, and although the Prime Minister remained opposed to any change, he acceded to the will of the Cabinet.

 The Admiralty requested that the substitution be done with no ceremony and only involve the minimum number of people necessary for the task.
 On 1 April 1943, exactly a quarter of a century after the foundation of the RAF, an RAF Ensign was substituted for the White Ensign on the west side of the Cenotaph, with the change being effected just after dawn.
 Later the same day at 11:30 a.m., an RAF Regiment guard paraded at the Cenotaph and a wreath was placed underneath the RAF Ensign.

 Use on sea-going craft

 The RAF Ensign was flown by vessels belonging to the RAF Marine Branch including those sea-going craft assigned to the Air Sea Rescue Service.

 Although the 1921 Order in Council gave the RAF the authority to display the Ensign as they saw fit, the Admiralty maintained that the Order did not supersede the regulations of the Merchant Shipping Act.
-In 1947 His Majesty's Customs and Excise took control of an RAF vessel on the basis that the RAF Ensign it displayed was illegal.
-After the incident, air force vessels continued to display the RAF Ensign.
+The dispute was revived after World War II, and In 1947 His Majesty's Customs and Excise took control of an RAF vessel on the basis that the RAF Ensign it displayed was illegal.
+After the incident, air force vessels continued to display the RAF Ensign, and Admiralty objections finally ceased in July 1948 after King George VI had formally approved the designation 'His Majesty's Air Force Vessel' (HMAFV) for RAF vessels 68ft in length and over that were commanded by a commissioned officer.